MICLab-Unicamp/LobePrior/README.md

 ##### Images for testing

 If you wish to test the LobePrior method, you may use a public dataset referred to here as CoronaCases.
-The COVID-19 CT Lung and Infection Segmentation Dataset, available on Zenodo, provides 20 computed tomography (CT) scans of COVID-19 patients.
+The COVID-19 CT Lung and Infection Segmentation Dataset, available on Zenodo, provides 20 CT scans of COVID-19 patients.
 You can access and download the dataset directly via the following link:

 [CoronaCases](https://zenodo.org/records/3757476)